What is Thermal Stress?

 As we have discussed that stress is the ratio of force and area.
 Thus, its SI unit is N/m2 or Pascal (Pa).

-The thermal stress produced within an object depends on the fact that when it is subjected to rapid heating or cooling then it is not possible that the overall surface of the object has the same temperature level all at once.
+The thermal stress produced within an object depends on the fact that when it is subjected to rapid heating or cooling, then it is not possible for the overall surface of the object to have the same temperature level all at once.
 This is so because there exists a difference in the level of the temperature at the initial stage when external heating or cooling is provided.

 - Let us understand this in a better way:

-Consider that we are having a metallic cylinder to which external heat is provided.
+Consider that we have a metallic cylinder to which external heat is provided.
 So, as the heating action takes place, the temperature of the outer surface of the cylinder will start to increase while the interior middle portion does not show a significant change in temperature initially.

-But after a certain point of time when heating continues, the centre part will also have a rise in temperature and the overall surface of the cylinder will attain the same level of temperature.
+But after a certain point of time, when heating continues, the centre part will also have a temperature rise, and the overall surface of the cylinder will attain the same level of temperature.
 And in reaction to this temperature, the material expands.
-This poses deformation to the object in terms of expansion and thus stress is produced.
+This poses deformation to the object in terms of expansion.
+Thus the production of stress takes place.

 So, we can conclude that thermal stress is the result of thermal expansion or contraction.
 The thermal expansion coefficient is the crucial factor according to which the material expands or contracts.
-It is defined as the rate of change of physical dimension according to the change in temperature.
+Thermal Stress is the rate of change of physical dimension according to the change in temperature.

 Calculation of Thermal Stress

-Thermal stress is denoted as σ and can be calculated as:
+We denote thermal stress as σ and we can calculate it as: